White House asks Congress for $37.7B in new Ukraine aid

 The new funding would be “to ensure that Ukraine has the funding, weapons, and support it needs to defend itself,” an administration official told reporters when previewing the request on Tuesday.

-It would be on top of the $18 billion the U.S. has provided in military assistance to Ukraine since Russia’s full-scale invasion in February.
+It would be on top of the nearly $19 billion the U.S. has provided in military assistance to Ukraine since Russia’s full-scale invasion in February.

 The official said that three-quarters of the funding to Ukraine that Congress has provided has been already dispersed and that it was always intended to last only through the end of the year.